SchemaPlus/schema_associations/README.md

 ## Testing

-SchemaAssociations is tested using rspec, sqlite3, and rvm, with some hackery to test against multiple versions of rails and ruby.
+SchemaAssociations is tested against the matrix of combinations.
 To run the full combo of tests, after you've forked & cloned:

     $ cd schema_associations
-    $ ./runspecs --install  # do this once to install gem dependencies for all versions (slow)
-    $ ./runspecs # as many times as you like

-See `./runspecs --help` for more options.
-In particular, to run rspec on a specific file or example (rather than running the full suite) you can do, e.g.

-    $ ./runspecs [other options] --rspec -- spec/association_spec.rb -e 'base'
+    $ schema_dev bundle install
+    $ schema_dev rspec

+For more info, see [schema_dev](https://github.com/SchemaPlus/schema_dev)

 Code coverage results will be in coverage/index.html -- it should be at 100% coverage.